-This water is a vital part of developing a more resilient future and can be sourced from grey water harvesting, rainwater capture, from water exported from sewage treatment plants and a range of other sources (such as harvesting humidity).
+This water is a vital part of developing a more resilient future and can be sourced from greywater harvesting, rainwater capture, water exported from sewage treatment plants and a range of other sources (such as harvesting humidity).
 It presents a significant opportunity to protect our drinking water supply whilst also supporting economic growth and the environment.

 A collective action plan

 A collective, multi-pronged approach is required to develop a circular economy for water, to utilise potable water more effectively and efficiently whilst also better utilising existing and new non-potable water sources.
-There is a need to define the spectrum of water quality requirements for different activities and their likely demands, for example using rainwater to water gardens, top up swimming pools, suppress dust on construction sites and wash vehicles.
+There is a need to define the spectrum of water quality requirements for different activities and their likely demands, for example using rainwater to water gardens, topping up swimming pools, suppressing dust on construction sites and washing vehicles.
 These solutions are achievable, by constructing simple community or district rainwater collection points to enable greater accessibility to this type of water supply.

 An action plan for connecting the water sources with the water users is needed.
 Such a plan would focus on:

-- The non-potable water sources available, for example water discharged from sewage treatment plants used in irrigation schemes, and where that water could be best utilised to replace potable water in the first instance.
+- The non-potable water sources available, for example, the water discharged from sewage treatment plants used in irrigation schemes, and where that water could be best utilised to replace potable water in the first instance.

 - Sources of non-potable water that could be harnessed with minimal difficulty (rainwater, for instance) and replace potable sources nearby.
 As an example, local government requirements for new developments with roof/stormwater drainage volumes over a certain amount to include a rainwater tank with the water used on-site.

-- Identifying the highest water uses where potable water can be replaced and manage the implementation of the replacement measures.
+- Identify the highest water uses where potable water can be replaced and manage the implementation of the replacement measures.